 Nitefox e1 Mini Keychain Flashlight

 The Nitefox e1 Mini Keychain Flashlight is the epitome of small but terrible.
-It measures a tiny 1.2 inches and weighs just 0.2 ounces but it does more than just being cute.
-The mini keychain flashlight offers 15 minutes of light that should be enough to let you see in the dark.
+It measures a tiny 1.2 inches and weighs just 0.2 ounces but it does more than just be cute.
+The mini keychain flashlight offers 15 minutes of light which should be enough to let you see in the dark.

 The Nitefox e1 is powered by LR41 coin cells.
 It is capable of up to 12 hours of light though it will decline as the batteries die.
 Thankfully, you’ll get extra batteries in the set.